The letter begins...

 “We are writing to inform you of an incident that may have involved your personal information…”

-Immediately visions begin to flash across the mind that you are about to embark on a long, frustrating process of unrelenting phone calls, digging through a tangled web of financial information and chasing down dark trails of bogus expenses.
+Immediately visions begin to flash across your mind as your heart sinks, that you are about to embark on a long, frustrating process of aggravating, endless phone calls on hold, digging through a tangled web of financial information, and chasing down dark trails of bogus expenses.